joycesim/joycesim.github.io/group/index.md

 title: Group
 ---
 # {{page.title}}
+AKA The SIMulators

 ### Dr Shi Joyce Sim (PI, She/her)
 <img src="/image/Profile3.JPG" alt="Kamchatka 2013" title="Kamchatka 2013." width="500" />

 I am a geodynamicist working on two-phase flow magma dynamics at tectonic boundaries such as subduction zones and mid-ocean ridges and am expanding this research into the planetary realm.
-I am a research scientist at the School of Earth and Atmospheric Sciences at Georgia Institute of Technology.
+Currently, I am a research scientist at the School of Earth and Atmospheric Sciences at Georgia Institute of Technology.
 At Scripps Institution of Oceanography, I worked on understanding the depth of mid-ocean ridges through Earth's evolution and the two-phase study of melt focusing at mid-ocean ridges with advisors Dave Stegman, James Day and Marc Spiegelman.
 As a Deep Carbon Observatory (DCO) postdoctoral fellow at Carnegie Institution for Science, I worked on carbon fluxes at subduction zones employing a combination of two phase flow and geochemical thermodynamics with the late Erik Hauri.
-[CV](https://joycesim.github.io/cv/)
+[My CV is here.](https://joycesim.github.io/cv/)

 * [ORCID](https://orcid.org/0000-0002-2469-1665)
 * [Google Scholar](https://scholar.google.com/citations?user=u2L2NLEAAAAJ&hl=en&authuser=1)